zoekirsh/js-rails-as-api-using-fast-json-api/README.md

 > called `serializable_hash` and `serialized_json` which return a serialized hash and a
 > JSON string respectively.
 However, we don't actually need either of these in this example,
 > as `to_json` will still be called on `SightingSerializer.new(sighting)` implicitly.
-> As we will see, once our serializers are configured, we will not need to do any
+> As we will see, once our serializers are configured and initialized, we will not need
-> additional work after a serializer is initialized
+> to do any additional work

 The `SightingSerializer.new(sighting)` statement can be used on _all_ `SightingController` actions we want to serialize, so if we were to add an `index`, for instance, we just